Visual-auditory Extrinsic Contact Estimation: Experiments

 \textbf{Experimental Results:} The main results of the sim2real transfer of visual-auditory extrinsic contact estimation in the real world setup are shown in Table~\ref{tab:general} and Figure~\ref{fig:showcase1}.
-We further explore applications to edge cases such as visual occlusions of the contact and near-contact setups where the active-acoustic signal could provide important cues.
+Here we show the performance of our methods across all 4 scenarios.
 In the \textit{general} case, the model with audio overall exhibits higher recall and F1 score, indicating a superior ability to detect true contacts.
 This suggests that audio cues help reduce false negatives without substantially increasing false positives. \papername{} w/o optical flow scores the highest across all metrics for binary contact detection because audio provides a more direct information about contact whereas optical flow just tells us where things moved, which might not be directly correlated.
 However, in terms of the actual contact patch prediction, \papername{} which uses both active-audio and optical flow performs the best as shown in Figure~\ref{fig:showcase1}.
-For other scenarios (S2-4) where an additional sensor modality can be useful, we observe that \papername{} does improve contact perception under heavy visual ambiguities.
-For more details and predictions, refer to Appendix~\ref{appendix:more_results}.